guywilson/pfm/doc/pfm.1.md

 Deletes **all** stored categories, used for example if you don’t want any of the default categories created with a new file.

-**transfer-transaction, tr, transfer**
+**transfer-transaction, transfer, tr [parameters]**

-Add a transfer transaction to another account, this will create a debit transaction from the currently selected account, and a debit transaction in the ‘transfer to’ account.
+Add a new transfer transaction to the currently selected account

+- to:[account code] - The code of the account to transfer to
+- c:[category code] - The category code of the transaction
+- date:[date] - The date for the transaction (defaults to today)
+- desc:[description] - The description
+- amnt:[amount] - The amount
+- rec:[Y/N] - Is the transaction reconciled or not

 **reconcile-transaction, reconcile, rt [sequence number]**